 The global health crisis has drastically changed consumer behavior.
 McKinsey data shows that in the wake of the pandemic, consumer adoption of digital catapulted five years in just eight weeks.
 Consumers are increasingly using digital channels to interact and transact with businesses across industries.
-The collections industry is no exception.
+The debt collection industry is no exception.

-As more and more borrowers prefer leveraging omnichannel communications and self-serve options to interact with organizations, how can collection companies meet evolving customer expectations while ensuring regulatory compliance?
+As more and more borrowers prefer leveraging omnichannel communications and self-serve options to interact with organizations, how can debt collection companies meet evolving customer expectations while ensuring regulatory compliance?
 How can they maintain growth and profitability?
-The answer lies in transitioning to a Digital Debt Collection model that imbues agility and efficiency into your operations, enhancing customer experience and giving customers greater control over their finances.
+The answer lies in transitioning to a Digital Debt Collection and Recovery model that imbues agility and efficiency into your operations, enhancing customer experience and giving customers greater control over their finances.

 Digital Debt Collection: The way of the future

-Let’s take a quick look at the evolution of customer engagement in the collections industry to better understand where it’s headed in the future.
+Let’s take a quick look at the evolution of customer engagement in the debt recovery industry to better understand where it’s headed in the future.
 Phone calls and collection letters were the standard form of customer communication not so long ago.
 With cell phones becoming ubiquitous, consumers began screening calls, resulting in low right party contact rates.
 For instance, 75% of millennials avoid phone calls as they are time consuming.

 Changing consumer behavior calls for new strategies.
 Digital Debt Collection enables consumers to engage with companies – from the privacy of their homes – on a channel of their choice and at a time convenient to them.
 Under this model, customer service associates are still available to support consumers, but only if they choose to avail their assistance.
 Most importantly, the digital approach empowers consumers to manage their debt based on their financial situation, in the way that works best for them, using self-service options and payment portals.